open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 `> sudo pip install setuptools`

 #### Windows
-There are two possible methods for installing python, method 1 requires you to install python and other prerequisites.
+There are two possible methods for installing python.
+Method 1 requires you to install python and other prerequisites.
 Method 2 is a standalone .exe file.
-Method 2 is easier because it only requrires one step, and the .exe file installs all necessary files for you.
+Method 2 is easier because it only requires one step, and the .exe file installs all necessary files for you.

 *Method 1*